Harshithaatmakuri/Firewall-Configuration-Task4/README.md

 # Task 4 – Firewall Configuration (Windows)

+This project focuses on configuring a Windows Firewall rule to block Telnet traffic (port 23) using the Windows Defender Firewall with Advanced Security GUI.
+The goal is to gain hands-on experience with firewall rule creation, network traffic filtering, and improving system security by disabling an outdated and insecure protocol.

 ## 🔐 Objective
 To configure Windows Firewall to block Telnet traffic (port 23) and gain practical experience with basic firewall rule management.